Influenza In Children

 An IV tube may be put into your child's vein to give him liquids and medicine.

 Samples of your child's blood may be collected and tested.
-Ask caregivers for more information about these and other tests your child may need:
+Ask healthcare providers for more information about these and other tests your child may need:

 - A chest x-ray is a picture of your child's lungs and heart.
 A chest x-ray may be used to check your child's heart, lungs, and chest wall.
-It can help caregivers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.
+It can help healthcare providers diagnose your child's symptoms, or suggest or monitor treatment for medical conditions.

 - A CT or MRI scan may be used to take pictures of your child's body.
-Your child may be given contrast dye to help caregivers see organs or blood vessels better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Your child may be given contrast dye to help healthcare providers see organs or blood vessels better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 - A lumbar puncture, or spinal tap, is a procedure to remove fluid from your child's spinal column.
 A small needle is placed into your child's lower back and used to remove a fluid sample.
 The test is done to check for bleeding around your child's brain and spinal cord, and for infection.
 This procedure may also be done to take pressure off your child's brain and spinal cord, or to give medicine.
 Your child may need to be held in place so that he does not move during the procedure.